Bhavya415/API-Developer-Assessment/README.md

  API created
  1)Listing trades

  2)Single trade

  3)Searching trades

    ->counterparty

    ->instrumentId

    ->instrumentName

    ->instrumentName

  4)Advanced filtering

  Parameter	Description

-assetClass-->Asset class of the trade. maxPrice-->The maximum value for the tradeDetails.price field. minPrice-->The minimum value for the tradeDetails.price field. tradeType-->The tradeDetails.buySellIndicator is a BUY or SELL
+assetClass-->Asset class of the trade.

+maxPrice-->The maximum value for the tradeDetails.price field.

+minPrice-->The minimum value for the tradeDetails.price field .
+tradeType-->The tradeDetails.buySellIndicator is a BUY or SELL